keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Python/home.md

-# Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition
+# Keyestudio Raspberry Pi Pico Ultimate Learning Kit

 ![Img](./media/img-20231115163720.jpg)

-## 1. Introduction:
+# 1. Introduction:

 Do you want to learn about programming?